A high-contrast composite with annular inclusions: Norm-resolvent asymptotics: Preliminaries

 \textit{Conventions.} We will be dealing with a multitude of projections on two Hilbert spaces, $\mathcal{H}$ and $\mathcal{E}$.
 The straight font (e.g.~$P_H$) is reserved for projections on $\mathcal{H}$, and the calligraphic font (e.g.~$\mathcal{P}_E$) is reserved for projections on $\mathcal{E}$.
+We omit the differential $``dx"$ in integrals, where it is understood.

-\textit{Abbreviations.} We will be using the following abbreviations:
+\textit{Abbreviations.} We will be using the following abbreviations: LHS/RHS for left/right hand side (of an equation); BVP/BC for boundary value problem/boundary condition.